Many entrepreneurs beat themselves up looking to hit a grand slam home run.

 I’m here to tell you that’s not the case.
 Not in real life.
 Not in baseball.
 A grand slam home run is a rare event.

-As entrepreneurs, why should give ourselves that same freedom and flexibility to say, “Well, this one idea didn’t work.
+As entrepreneurs, we should give ourselves that same freedom and flexibility to say, “Well, this one idea didn’t work.
 Let’s try another one.”

 If you would like to coach you or speak at your conference to show your group how to build a successful business, check out the information on my website and let’s talk!
 If you’d like to set up a personal coaching session to get great ideas for marketing your business, let’s talk.